polterguy/phosphorusfive/core/p5.ajax/README.md

 </system.web>
 ```

-Then inherit your page from AjaxPage, before you create a literal widget, by adding the code below into your Default.aspx,
+Then inherit your page from AjaxPage, before you create a `Literal` widget, and a `Container` widget,
-somewhere inside of its form declaration.
+by adding the code below into your Default.aspx, somewhere inside of its form declaration.

 ```xml
 <p5:Literal